 Darwin Day includes several talks, a discussion panel and a variety of activities for children.

-Darwin Day is an international celebration of science that occurs around February 12th, which is the birthday of Charles Darwin, who was born in in 1809.
-The mission of Darwin Day is to celebrate the scientific accomplishment of Darwin and his description of evolution through natural selection as well as to explain the far-reaching impact of evolutionary science.
+Darwin Day is an international celebration of science that occurs around Feb.
+12, which is the birthday of Charles Darwin, who was born in in 1809.
+The mission of Darwin Day is to recognize the scientific accomplishments of Darwin and his description of evolution through natural selection as well as to explain the far-reaching impact of evolutionary science.

 “As we at the Natural History Museum observe Darwin Day, we are dedicated to providing the public with scientific information regarding evolution and other topics in a thought-provoking but informal setting,” said Dr. Blaine Schubert, museum director.